manalbakar22/manalbakar22/README.md

 <h3 align="center">A dedicated Full Stack Developer, Software Engineer, and passionate about Data Science</h3>

-- 🌱 I’m an Angular, *.NET Developer with a passion for Data Science and Business Intelligence.*
+- 🌱 I’m an Angular vv, *.NET Developer with a passion for Data Science and Business Intelligence.*

 - 💬 Ask me about *anything related to modern web technologies, Data Science, and Business Intelligence.*